WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Experiments

 \subsection{Ablation Study}

-In this section, we analyzed the effectiveness of each component of WaGI, especially for our wavelet loss and wavelet fusion.
-In Table \ref{tab:ablation}, we quantitatively compared the performance while adding each component we proposed, to the state-of-the-art GAN inversion model, HFGI \citep{wang2022high}.
-We compared $L_{1}$ through $\hat\Delta$ for the evaluation of $ADA$, and $L_2$ and SSIM through $\hat X$ for the evaluation of the final inversion.
-Firstly, a simple variation of altering the generator from StyleGAN2 \citep{karras2020analyzing} to SWAGAN \citep{gal2021swagan} (Config \textsc{B}) made only marginal gains for both $ADA$ and the final inversion.
-We attribute this gain to the characteristics of SWAGAN, which delicately generates the high-frequency more than StyleGAN.
-In Config \textsc{C}, training with the wavelet loss achieved remarkably lower $L_{1}(\Delta, \hat\Delta)$ (about 17\%) than training solely with $L_{1}$.
-This is compelling that training together with the wavelet loss achieved lower $L_{1}$ than training solely with $L_{1}$.
-From this observation, we can argue that the wavelet loss is not only helpful for preserving the high-frequency sub-band, but also for reducing distortion on the low-frequency sub-band.
-Moreover, as shown in Figure \ref{fig:ablation}, the wavelet loss is indeed helpful for preserving details, \eg, nail colors, compared to Config \textsc{B}.
-Finally, when wavelet fusion is combined to \textsc{C} (Config \textsc{D}), \ie, WaGI, there was the apparent gain on both $ADA$ and the final inversion.
-Until \textsc{C}, though we elaborately calculated high-frequency features, \ie, $\hat\Delta$, the model did not effectively transfer it to the generator.
-However, wavelet fusion enables information transfer to the generator, resulting in the improvement of the inversion.
-The gains can be shown apparently in the qualitative ways, as in Figure \ref{fig:ablation}.
+In this section, we analyzed the effectiveness of each component of WINE, especially for our wavelet loss and wavelet fusion.
+In Table \ref{tab:ablation}, we quantitatively compared the performance while changing each component.
+We compared $\mathcal{L}_{1}$ through $\hat\Delta$ for the evaluation of $ADA$, and $\mathcal{L}_2$ and SSIM through $\hat X$ for the evaluation of the final inversion.

+The \textbf{baseline} model without wavelets incorporated throughout the generator (StyleGAN2 \cite{karras2020analyzing}), and without our wavelet loss and wavelet fusion, corresponds to HFGI \cite{wang2022high}.
+Firstly, configuration \textbf{A} only added the wavelet loss on HFGI.
+We indeed found that the wavelet loss was helpful even when it was \textit{solely} used in the StyleGAN backbone.
+In precise, \textsc{A} shows remarkably higher SSIM than HFGI.
+Moreover, in Figure \ref{fig:ablation}, distortion in $\hat\Delta$ of \textsc{A} was decreased significantly, and details of $\hat X$ of \textsc{A}, \eg, fingers, were enhanced notably, compared to them of HFGI.
+For scenarios B to E, we adopted the generator with the hierarchical generation of wavelet coefficients (SWAGAN \cite{gal2021swagan}).
+A simple modification of the generator from StyleGAN2 to SWAGAN (\textbf{B}) made marginal degradation in inversion.
+We attribute this to the structure of existing inversion models, which are fitted to the StyleGAN.
+In \textbf{C}, training with the wavelet loss achieved remarkably lower $\mathcal{L}_{1}(\Delta, \hat\Delta)$ (about 19\%) than training solely with $\mathcal{L}_{1}$.
+Similar to A, this is compelling that training together with the wavelet loss achieved lower $\mathcal{L}_{1}$ than training solely with $\mathcal{L}_{1}$.
+Moreover, as shown in Figure \ref{fig:ablation}, the wavelet loss was indeed helpful for preserving details, \eg, nail colors, compared to B. With the residual transferred via wavelet fusion (\textbf{D}), though SSIM is improved, we can find ghosting artifacts in Figure \ref{fig:ablation}.
+We assume that the absence of the wavelet loss refrains $ADA$ from finding the appropriate alignment, which leads to ghosting artifacts.
+Finally, when \textbf{E} combined all the components together, \ie, WINE, apparent gain occurs on both $ADA$ and the final inversion.
+Until \textsc{C}, though we elaborately calculated high-frequency features via wavelet loss, the model did not effectively transfer it to the generator.
+The wavelet fusion at last enables the high-frequency information transfer to the generator, showing the synergistic effect with wavelet loss.